sagarwal-atg/data_science_agent/README.md

 2. **Select Data Source**:
    - **Yahoo Finance**: Enter a stock ticker (e.g., `NVDA`, `AAPL`, `TSLA`)
+   - **Crypto**: Select from popular cryptocurrencies (BTC, ETH, SOL, etc.)
+   - **Forex**: Select from major currency pairs (EUR/USD, GBP/USD, etc.)
    - **Haver Analytics**: Browse databases → Select a database → Select a series

 3. **Load Data**: Click "Load Data" to fetch and display the time series

-4. **Select a Time Range**: Use the brush selector at the bottom of the chart to highlight a period you want to analyze
+4. **Analyze Your Data** with three powerful tools:

-5. **Ask a Question**: Enter your question about the price movement (e.g., "Why did the stock increase during this period?")
+   - **Explain Tab**: Select a time range and ask questions about price movements (e.g., "Why did the price increase?")

-6. **Get AI-Powered Insights**: Click "Search for Explanation" to get AI-analyzed results with citations
+   - **Events Tab**: Find critical events that influenced the asset during the visible time period
+   - **Forecast Tab**: Select a target period and use AI to forecast and backtest predictions with MAPE metrics

 ## API Endpoints